-Remember when you were a kid, standing at the end of the diving board like a petrified rock about to sink off the edge and plummet to the water below with the grace of a bowling ball?
-All your friends in the pool already, coaxing you to jump -after all, it’s not even the highest or second highest diving board.
+Remember when you were a kid, standing at the end of the diving board like a petrified rock about to sink off the edge to the water below with the grace of a bowling ball?
+All your friends were in the pool already, coaxing you to jump -after all, it’s not even the highest or second highest diving board.
 At the very second you feel like your heart will burst out of your chest, you jump -still landing with about as much grace as a bowling ball.
 Although you realize, hey, that wasn’t so bad after all!
 In fact, it was kind of fun!!

 Now, your next step will not always be fun, but you will get that same sense of relief.
 The kind that comes on the other side of fear and askes the question, ‘why was I so afraid to do this in the first place?’